mcarvalhosa/news_classification_project/README.md

 - **Text Cleaning**: Lowercased text, removed punctuation, and applied lemmatization using spaCy.
 - **Stopword Removal**: Used NLTK and spaCy’s default stopword lists to reduce noise.
 - **Category Merging**: Combined semantically similar labels (e.g., "STYLE" + "STYLE & BEAUTY") to reduce class fragmentation and improve learning.
+I then removed the rare category "LATINO VOICES", resulting in 28 final classes.
 - **Empty Text Handling**: Removed 5 entries with empty strings in the `text` column (despite not being null).
 - **Train/Validation/Test Split**: Used a 70/15/15 stratified split to maintain category proportions across all subsets.